langchain-ai/langchain-nvidia/libs/ai-endpoints/README.md

     print(txt, end="")
 ```

 ### Code Generation

+Code generation models, such as `meta/codellama-70b` and `google/codegemma-7b`,
-These models accept the same arguments and input structure as regular chat models, but they tend to perform better on code-genreation and structured code tasks.
-An example of this is `meta/codellama-70b` and `google/codegemma-7b`.
+tend to perform better on code-generation and structured code tasks.

+The following example generates python code to solve a problem.

 ```python
 prompt = ChatPromptTemplate.from_messages(